ClosedXML/ClosedXML/docs/migrations/migrate-to-0.104.rst

 and ``XLSubtotalFunction.Minimum`` have changed order in the enum declaration.

 ``IXLPivotField.Subtotals`` is no longer modifiable list, but only read only list.
-At this time, there is no function to modify subtotals.
+At this time, there is no function to remove subtotal function for a field.

 *******
 Sorting